The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Asymptotic properties of the seed-to-solution map

-\paragraph{Step 1.
-Reduction to a single asymptotic end.} Let $B_R$ be a sufficiently large ball so that $M \setminus B_R$ is isomorphic to the union of finitely many exterior domains of the form $\RR^3 \setminus B_R$.
-Within the ball with radius $2R$, thanks to Theorem \ref{theo-prec} with $(p, q)$ satisfying the sub-critical effective condition \eqref{eq--2-12}, we already control of the solution, namely
+In addition, the problem is reduced to a single asymptotic end, as follows.
+Let $B_R \subset \Mbf$ be a sufficiently large geodesic ball so that $\Mbf \setminus B_R$ is diffeomorphic to the union of finitely many exterior domains of the form $\RR^3 \setminus B_R$.
+Within the ball with radius $2R$, thanks to Theorem \ref{theo-prec} with $(p, q)$ satisfying the conditions \eqref{eq--2-12} (that is, \eqref{eq--2-12-repeat}), we control the solution as follows: